buahaha/discordproxy/docs/development.md

 from discordproxy.discord_api_pb2 import DirectMessageRequest from discordproxy.discord_api_pb2_grpc import DiscordApiStub

+# opens a channel to Discord Proxy
 with grpc.insecure_channel("localhost:50051") as channel:
+    # create a client for the DiscordApi service
     client = DiscordApiStub(channel)
+    # create a request to use the DirectMessageRequest method of the service
     request = DirectMessageRequest(user_id=123, content="This is the way")
+    # send the request to Discord Proxy
     client.SendDirectMessage(request)

 ```